redboul/blogpost/bonita-documentation-update.md

    * loads of unknown properties (meta-tags, url path settings, publishing information,...)

 Maybe, there has been someday where we had the knowledge to lighten up the administration portal to ease the content management process but not anymore.
-Knowing the drawbacks of our the current site.
+Knowing the drawbacks of our current site.
 We wanted to get rid of it.

 ### Requirements

-We listed what was slowing us down with the current docummentation tool but we needed to admit that some of the Drupal features are very useful and we need to confront these essential feature to our documentation candidates.
+We listed what was slowing us down with the current docummentation tool but we needed to admit that some of the Drupal features are very useful and we need to confront these essential features to our documentation candidates.

 By priority, here they are :

  * Must have
    * Markdown or similar format (asciidoc, reStructuredText,...)
    * Full text search
-   * Corporate layout (the more identical to the current one, the better)
+   * Corporate layout (the closer to the current one, the better)
    * Inject beacons
    * Multiple versions
    * Taxonomy management/navigation
-   * Hosted on our side
+   * Hosted on our site
  * Nice to have
    * Use our authentication system

 ### Global work to do

-On the overall view of every tool, we knew that we needed to some custom templating so we needed to ramp up on the tool we would chose.
+On the overall view of every tool, we knew that we needed to do some custom templating so we needed to ramp up on the tool we would choose.
 We also needed to ramp up on the integration of this tool in a push to production environment and the lesser technology we add to our production environment, the better.